 The fund has roughly 103 holdings, resulting in a well-diversified company-specific risk.

 For investors looking for a fund to give them exposure to the Large Cap Value segment of the market, Schwab U.S. Dividend Equity ETF may be a good option based on selected key benefits.

 These include expense ratio, expected asset class return, and momentum.

-One of the many key factors to consider in choosing an ETF especially for a long-term investment strategy is cost.
+One of the many vital factors to consider in choosing an ETF, especially for a long-term investment strategy, is cost.
 To analyze the cost of an ETF, you should look at the expense ratio.